akshayjin/chikungunya_simulation/README.md

 Installation:
 1) Download and Install Gama Platform v1.6 (https://gama-platform.github.io/download)
 2) Clone this repo and import in the Game workspace
-3) Run the model in GAMAProject/models/SI_city1.gaml
+3) Run the model in GAMAProject/models/SI_city1_chikungunya.gaml
 4) Tune the parameters as required.
-(Note: Model here is not tuned to the values in the paper)
+(Note: Model here may not be tuned to the values in the paper)